-It’s easy to connect your database to Bigeye and start monitoring your data quality.
-Bigeye offers two setup options to connect your data source: direct connection or via an in network agent.
+Connecting your database to Bigeye and monitoring your data quality is easy.
+Bigeye offers two setup options to connect your data source:

-For simple and easy setup, we recommend direct connection.
-In general, direct connection requires you to allow-list Bigeye’s IP address, create a read-only service account in the data source and add those credentials to Bigeye.
-Service account credentials are stored encrypted (AES-256) and the database file system itself is also encrypted at rest (AWS RDS).
+For a simple and easy setup, Bigeye recommends a direct connection.
+In general, direct connection requires you to allow-list Bigeye’s IP address, create a read-only service account in the data source, and add those credentials to Bigeye.
+Service account credentials are stored encrypted (AES-256), and the database file system is encrypted at rest (AWS RDS).

-Find your data source below and follow the database specific instructions to get started.
-Note that there are some specific permissions required to support Bigeye features like lineage and metadata metrics.
+Find your data source below and follow the database-specific instructions to get started.
+Some specific permissions are required to support Bigeye features like lineage and metadata metrics.

 - AWS Athena